-COMPLIANCE COMPLIANCE WITH APPLICABLE CATALIST RULES Catalist Rule Rule Description Company's Compliance or Explanation ion 711A Sustainability Report The Company will issue its Sustainabilithe SGXNET.
-The Company will issue its Sustainability Report for FY2021 by August 2021 and will upload it on the SGXNET.
-712, 715 or 716 Appointment of Auditors The Company confirms its compliance its auditors.
-The Company confirms its compliance to the Catalist Rules 712 and 715 in the appointment of its auditors.
-1204(6) External audit The table below sets out the audit and non-audit fees paid for FY2021: d non-audit fees paid for FY2021: \$\$ Audit fees 59,000 Non-audit fee - Tax compliance 2,600 In compliance with Rule 1204(6)(b) of of the independence and objectivity services provided and the fees paid to non-audit services provided by the objectivity of the external auditors.
-In compliance with Rule 1204(6)(b) of the Catalist Rules, the ARC undertook the annual review of the independence and objectivity of the external auditors by reviewing the non-audit services provided and the fees paid to them.
-It is the opinion of the ARC, the nature and extent of non-audit services provided by the external auditors do not affect the independence and objectivity of the external auditors.
-1204(8) Material Contracts There were no material contracts ent any Director, or controlling sharehold if not then subsisting, entered into sin There were no material contracts entered into by the Group involving the interest of the CEO, any Director, or controlling shareholder, which are either still subsisting at the end of FY2021 or if not then subsisting, entered into since the end of the previous financial year.
-1204(10) Confirmation of adequacy of internal controls The Board and the ARC are of the or the financial, operational, compliance The Board and the ARC are of the opinion that the internal controls are adequate to address the financial, operational, compliance and information technology risks based on the following: internal controls and the risk m internal controls and the risk management system established by the Company; work performed by the IA and EA; EA; assurance from the CEO and CFO; and FO; and reviews done by the various Bo reviews done by the various Board Committees and key management personnel.
+COMPLIANCE COMPLIANCE WITH APPLICABLE CATALIST RULES Catalist Rule Rule Description Company's Compliance or Explanation ion 711A Sustainability Report The Company will issue its Sustainability Report for FY2021 by August 2021 and will upload it on the SGXNET. lity Report for FY202' l by August 2021 and will upload it on 712, 715 or 716 Appointment of Auditors The Company confirms its compliance its auditors. e to the Catalist Rulé The Company confirms its compliance to the Catalist Rules 712 and 715 in the appointment of its auditors.
+1204(6) External audit The table below sets out the audit and non-audit fees paid for FY2021: d non-audit fees paid for FY2021: S\$ Audit fees 59,000 Non-audit fee - Tax compliance 2,600 In compliance with Rule 1204(6)(b) of the Catalist Rules, the ARC undertook the annual review of the independence and objectivity of the external auditors by reviewing the non-audit services provided and the fees paid to them.
+It is the opinion of the ARC, the nature and extent of non-audit services provided by the external auditors do not affect the independence and objectivity of the external auditors. f the Catalist Rules, t y of the external a o them.
+It is the opin e external auditors he ARC undertook the annual review uditors by reviewing the non-audit ion of the ARC, the nature and extent do not affect the independence and 1204(8) Material Contracts There were no material contracts entered into by the Group involving the interest of the CEO, any Director, or controlling shareholder, which are either still subsisting at the end of FV2021 or if not then subsisting, entered into since the end of the previous financial year. tered into by the Gro er, which are either s ice the end of the pro oup involving the interest of the CEO, still subsisting at the end of FY2021 or evious financial year.
+1204(10) Confirmation of adequacy of internal controls The Board and the ARC are of the opinion that the internal controls are adequate to address the financial, operational, compliance and information technology risks based on the following: pinion that the inter and information tech nal controls are adequate to address nnology risks based on the following: internal controls and the risk management system established by the Company; anagement system € established by the Company; work performed by the IA and EA; EA; • assurance from the CEO and CFO; and FO; and reviews done by the various Board Committees and key management personnel. ard Committees and key management personnel.